-Spouse's benefit: 60% of the deceased's weekly earnings is paid.
+Spouse's benefit: 60% of the weekly benefit the deceased would have received for a total incapacity is paid.
 The benefit is paid for up to five years, the date the deceased's youngest child reaches age 18, or the date that the spouse no longer cares for the deceased's children younger than age 18 or any other eligible dependent, whichever is latest.
 (The spouse can choose between survivor benefits under superannuation or work injury.)

-Orphan's benefit: 20% of the deceased's weekly earnings is paid to an orphan up to age 18 (age 21 if a full-time student; no limit if disabled, dependent on the deceased, and with earnings lower than a set amount); 40% for a full orphan.
+Orphan's benefit: 20% of the weekly benefit the deceased would have received for a total incapacity is paid for an orphan up to age 18 (age 21 if a full-time student; no limit if disabled, dependent on the deceased, and with earnings lower than a set amount); 40% for a full orphan.

-Other dependents: 20% of weekly benefit the deceased would have received for a total incapacity is paid to other dependents with average weekly earnings over a 12 month-period lower than the minimum full-time earner rate.
+Other dependents: 20% of the weekly benefit the deceased would have received for a total incapacity is paid to other dependents with average weekly earnings over a 12 month-period lower than the minimum full-time earner rate.